 Come to a standing position.
 Exhale and bend forward at the hips and reach your hands to the ground as much as possible while keeping the back lengthened.

-Downward Dog is an amazing yoga pose for full-body flexibility and strength.
+Downward Dog is an amazing yoga pose for beginners as it encourages full-body flexibility and strength.

 Come to your mat on your hands and knees, with your knees below your hips and hands slightly forward of your shoulders.
 Press back, lift your buttocks upwards until you form a triangle pose.
 Keep your arms straight.
 Your heels may not touch the ground but that is fine.